Writing Better Technical Docs with AI.

 The result

 Teams using AI-assisted documentation typically produce docs 3x faster with comparable quality.
-More importantly, they actually write docs instead of putting it off because “it takes too long.”
+The Write the Docs community has excellent templates and style guides to build on.
+More importantly, teams actually write docs instead of putting it off because “it takes too long.”